 So what I think you need to remember is this: learn to control your time and routine (and beat the inconsistency villain), and then start worrying about the language.

 Traditional goal-setting in language learning would have you focus on the product.

 - I will reach level B1 by November

 - I will memorise 1,981 Japanese kanji over the next 3 months

 - I will learn 30 words a day

 That's all very well, and I love the ambition there, but… and be honest now… if you set a goal like this, can you really see yourself reaching it?

-Look, the harsh reality is that most of us get incredibly excited about the goals that we set, but are woefully inadequate at following through.
+Look, the harsh reality is that most of us get incredibly excited about our goals but are woefully inadequate at following through.

 Says Anna Salamon, on Sebastian Marshall's blog: